erikrose/peep/README.rst

   * Add progress indication while downloading.
 Used with pip 6.0 and above, we show a nice progress bar.
 Before that, we just mention the packages as we download them.
+  * Remove extra skipped lines from the output.
+  * Add tests against pip 6.0.7 to the tox config.

 2.1.2
   * Get rid of repetition of explanatory messages at the end of a run when one